 D. When will grants be available?

-The grant application deadline for 2016 has been extended.
+The grant application deadline for 2017 is April 30th.
 The application process will be open for as long as funding is still available, which could continue to be extended past April.
 Grants will begin to be awarded once the application deadline has past, but will remain open as long as funds are still available, review is completed and DAY Board has given approval.
-This is the first year of the program and DAY’s goal is to begin awarding grants as early as 5/1/2016.
+This is the second year of the program and DAY’s goal is to begin awarding grants as early as 5/1/2016.

 E. What are the limitations?